 “You can’t get headaches,” Blushweaver said with a light flip of the hand.

-“Well, I can’t get subtext either,” Lightsong said.
-“Far too subtle for me.
+“Well, I can’t get subtext either.
+Far too subtle for me.
 It takes effort to understand, and effort is--unfortunately--against my religion.”

 Blushweaver raised an eyebrow.
 “A new tenet for those who worship you?”

 “Oh, not that religion,” Lightsong said.
 “I mean the one that I’m going to convert to.
-I’m thinking of Austrism.
-Seems a rather blunt theology--black, white, no bothering with complications.
-Faith without all of that bothersome thinking that comes with the Court of Gods.”
+I’m thinking of becoming a worshipper of Austre.
+His seems a rather blunt theology--black, white, no bothering with complications.
+Faith without any bothersome thinking.”

 Blushweaver stole another grape.
-“You just don’t know Austrism well enough,” she said.
-“It’s complex enough.
-If you’re looking for something really simple, you should try the Pahn Kal religion.”
+“You just don’t know Austrism well enough.
+It’s complex.
+If you’re looking for something really simple, you should try the Pahn Kahl religion.”

 Lightsong paused.
 “Don’t they just worship the Returned, like the rest of us?”